 North Korea fires suspected land-to-ship missiles as South Korea delays THAAD

 The launches come less than a week after the United Nations Security Council passed fresh sanctions on the reclusive state, which said it would continue to pursue its nuclear and missile programme without delay.

-South Korea on Wednesday said it will hold off on installing remaining components of the US Terminal High Altitude Area Defense (THAAD) system that has angered North Korea’s main ally, China, amid early signs of easing tensions between the two countries.
+It also comes a day after South Korea said it will hold off on installing remaining components of a controversial US anti-missile defence system that has angered North Korea’s main ally, China.

-The missiles were launched Thursday morning from the North Korean coastal city of Wonsan and flew about 200 km, South Korea’s Office of Joint Chiefs of Staff said.
+The missiles were launched Thursday morning from the North Korean coastal city of Wonsan and flew about 200 km, South Korea’s Office of Joint Chiefs of Staff said in a statement.

 Compared to the different types of ballistic missiles Pyongyang has recently tested, the missiles launched on Thursday are considered to be more defensive in nature, designed to defend against threats such as enemy warships.